FAForever/faf-league-service/README.md

 [faf-stack](https://github.com/FAForever/faf-stack)
 found [here](https://github.com/cleborys/faf-stack/tree/add-faf-league-service).

-The following assumes the db container is called `faf-league-db`, the database is called `faf-league`, and the root password is `banana`.
+The following assumes the db container is called `faf-db`, the database is called `faf-league`, and the root password is `banana`.
-Cloning the above repository and running `scripts/init-league-db.sh` will set this up.
+Cloning the above repository and running `scripts/init-db.sh` will set this up.

 Additionally, the service needs a running RabbitMQ server, which can be started via docker by running `ci/init-rabbitmq.sh`,